National anthem

 In Australia there are more than 250 First Nations’ languages, including 800 dialects.
 Each language is specific to a particular place and people.

-This version of the national anthem is sung at the WugulOra Morning Ceremony and Salute to Australia.
+This version of the national anthem is sung at the WugulOra Morning Ceremony, Midday Salute and Australia Day Live.
 It begins with a verse that is based on a long-extinct Aboriginal language of the Sydney district referred to as ‘the Sydney Language’.

 The Sydney Language is endorsed by the Metropolitan Local Aboriginal Land Council as a contemporary interpretation of the first conversation and words recorded by Lieutenant William Dawes, an Englishman and naval officer with the First Fleet, with Patyegarang (pronounced Pa-te-ga-rang) a young female of the Gadigal people.